Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Outline of this paper

 \subsection{Moduli of K3 surfaces}

 Now we move on to more difficult K3 surfaces case.
+This is studied in Chapters \ref{F2d.sec} to \ref{along.boundary.sec}.
 We propose a pair of conjectures on the explicit structure of the Gromov-Hausdorff compactifications of the moduli $\mathcal{F}_{2d}$ of polarized (ADE singular) K3 surface of degree $2d$, and the moduli $\mathcal{M}_{\rm K3}$ of Ricci-flat K\"ahler (ADE singular) K3 surfaces modulo hyperK\"ahler rotation, and we partially confirm them.
 An important role is played by an explicit assignment of geometric objects (compact metric spaces with some additional structures) to each point of the Satake compactification for the adjoint representation $\overline{\mathcal{F}_{2d}}^{{\rm Sat},\tau_{\rm ad}}$ (resp., $\overline{\mathcal{M}_{\rm K3}}^{{\rm Sat},\tau_{\rm ad}}$), which we call the {\it geometric realization map} and denote by $\Phi_{\rm alg}$ (resp., $\Phi$).
-We leave the details to Sections \ref{F2d.sec} and \ref{Kahler.section} but $\Phi_{\rm alg}|_{\mathcal{F}_{2d}}$ and $\Phi|_{\mathcal{M}_{\rm K3}}$ is just to assign corresponding Ricci-flat (ADE singular) K3 surfaces by the Yau's theorem \cite{Yau}.
+We leave the details to Chapters \ref{F2d.sec} and \ref{Kahler.section} but $\Phi_{\rm alg}|_{\mathcal{F}_{2d}}$ and $\Phi|_{\mathcal{M}_{\rm K3}}$ is just to assign corresponding Ricci-flat (ADE singular) K3 surfaces by Yau's theorem \cite{Yau}.